FJLabs-Designs/Conductor-Documentation/_posts/integrations/basics/2022-08-03-types-of-integrations.md

 ---
 title: Types of integrations - Keycodes vs MIDI
-description: Learn about the two different types of integration available on Conductor.
+description: Learn about the two different types of integration available on Conductor—Keycode and MIDI
 categories: [integrations, basics]
 ---